 V-Ray is the old king, tons of tutorials, material libraries and 3d models V-Ray render-ready.
 It has a large set of options and if you know how to tune them you can beat Corona in Speed but not in GI detail, but the Unbiased/Brute Force approach is way slower than Corona.
 Vray also supports GPU rendering, which can become a game changer in the future.
 More complex than Corona (it can be good for power-users but not for the average one).
 Much expensive than Corona.

 Corona is faster if you like the unbiased approach.
-It is way simpler than V-ray to setup and obtain good results.
-Corona lacks some advanced features but the develop is fast, you have also a pretty limited choice regarding the 3d software to use (Maya is not supported).
+It is way simpler than V-ray to set up and obtain good results.
+Corona lacks some advanced features but the development is fast, you have also a pretty limited choice regarding the 3d software to use (Maya is not supported).
 Corona is much cheaper than v-ray (but you have to pay the license monthly, there's no one time payment option).

 Fell free to share your opinion and your experience in the comments below!